“You need a handsome man.”

 But one night last week I noticed for the first time a shining star to the north while driving by.

-I smiled as I looked up.
+I found myself smiling as I looked up.

 And then I turned the radio over to the all Christmas music station.

-As flurries began to fall, I continued driving north to pick up one potential gift I’d put on hold.
+As light flurries began to fall, I continued driving north to pick up one potential gift I’d put on hold.